Junior Star

 What do you need to participate?

-What is the cost and volunteer requirements?
+What are the costs and volunteer requirements?

-$125.00 for Fall Session (Ice and lesson fees included)
+$150.00 for Fall Session (ice and lesson fees included)

-$550.00 for Regular Season (Ice and lesson fees included)
+$600.00 for Regular Season (ice and lesson fees included)

-***Note- Additional costs
+Additional costs are associated with:

-- ice buy-on fees for any ice not included on the Junior Star scheduled ice time (Buy-on ice costs $20/hour)
+• Ice fees for any ice time not included in Jr. StarSkate scheduled ice time ($30/hour)

-- competition entry fees
+• Competition entry fees